A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Image Credit: Depositphotos.

-You check the weather not for yourself, but to know when to expect different species or prepare extra food.
-Like farmers who could read the sky, you know how weather changes will affect backyard visitors’ behavior and appetite.
+You don't really check the weather for yourself.
+You check it to know when to expect different animals or to know when to prepare more food.
+Like farmers that can read the sky, you understand how the changes in the weather will affect your backyard visitors and their appetite.

 10. Your Holiday Wish List Is Bird-Centric